 Child Support Orders: in Washington, the employer can charge a fee to the employee for administrative costs of processing a court-ordered support withholding.
 For child support payments the fee is \$10 for the 1st remittance and \$1 thereafter per remittance.
 Wage garnishment orders: in Washington, the administrative fee for a commercial garnishment may be deducted from the payment to the creditor, or paid to the employer at the outset when the withholding order is served.
 In Washington, the reimbursement of employer administrative costs related to commercial garnishment orders is \$20 for the first answer and \$10 at the time the second answer is submitted.
-Employers can now make payments on the Internet by using Washington State's Child Support Internet Payment Service.
+Employers can now make payments on the Internet by using DSHS.